-This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties.
+This Quarterly Report on Form 10-Q, or Quarterly Report, contains forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from those discussed in the forward-looking statements.
-The statements contained in this report that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+The statements contained in this report that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 Forward-looking statements are often identified by the use of words such as, but not limited to, "anticipate," "believe," "can," "continue," "could," "estimate," "expect," "intend," "may," "plan," "project," "seek," "should," "strategy," "target," "will," "would" and similar expressions or variations intended to identify forward-looking statements.
-These statements are based on the beliefs and assumptions of our management based on information currently available to management.
+These statements are based on the beliefs and assumptions of our management based on information currently available to them.
 Such forward-looking statements are subject to risks, uncertainties and other important factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by such forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, (i) risks and uncertainties related to the impact of the COVID-19 pandemic on general political and economic conditions, including as a result of efforts by governmental authorities to mitigate the COVID-19 pandemic, such as travel bans, shelter in place orders and third-party business closures and resource allocations, manufacturing and supply chains and patient access to commercial products; our ability to execute our business continuity as well as our operational and budget plans in light of the COVID-19 pandemic, and (ii) those included in our Annual Report on Form 10-K dated December 31, 2019, filed with the SEC described under "Risk Factors" and in "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report and elsewhere in this Quarterly Report on Form 10-Q. Furthermore, such forward-looking statements speak only as of the date of this report.
+Factors that could cause or contribute to such differences include, but are not limited to, (i) risks and uncertainties related to the impact of the COVID-19 pandemic on general political and economic conditions, including as a result of efforts by governmental authorities to mitigate the COVID-19 pandemic, such as travel bans, shelter in place orders and third-party business closures and resource allocations, manufacturing and supply chains and patient access to commercial products; our ability to execute our operational and budget plans in light of the COVID-19 pandemic, and (ii) those included in our Annual Report on Form 10-K for the year ended December 31, 2019 and in "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report and elsewhere herein.
+Furthermore, such forward-looking statements speak only as of the date of this report.
 Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events or circumstances after the date of such statements.

-The electroCore logo, gammaCore and other trademarks of electroCore, Inc. appearing in this Quarterly Report on Form 10-Q are the property of electroCore, Inc. All other trademarks, service marks and trade names in this Quarterly Report on Form 10-Q are the property of their respective owners.
-We have omitted the $(\mathbb{R})$ and $\mathbb{T}$ designations, as applicable, for the trademarks used in this Quarterly Report on Form 10-Q.
+The electroCore logo, gammaCore and other trademarks of electroCore, Inc. appearing in this Quarterly Report are the property of electroCore, Inc. All other trademarks, service marks and trade names in this Quarterly Report are the property of their respective owners.
+We have omitted the ® and TM designations, as applicable, for the trademarks used in this Quarterly Report.